 9. Canon EF 70-200mm f/2.8L IS II USM

 The Canon EF 70-200mm f/2.8L IS II USM is a highly recommended telephoto lens.
-Its versatile focal length, exceptional sharpness and high resolution through the entire zoom range, including the corners, make it deserving of being at the top of the list of the best Canon lenses for an outdoor family portrait photoshoot.
+Its versatile focal length, exceptional sharpness, and high resolution through the entire zoom range, including the corners, make it deserving of being at the top of the list of the best Canon lenses for an outdoor family portrait photoshoot.

 This long telephoto lens is one of the best-built lenses from Canon.
 It has two rubberized rings: a focus ring for fine-tuning the focusing and a zoom ring with a zoom range of telephoto to super telephoto.
 Considering its weight, it is designed with a lens collar to connect to a tripod and ensure the safety of the lens when mounted on a tripod.